 I don’t like that American Airlines got rid of the free stopovers at North American gateway cities when flying on an international award ticket.
 And some folks won’t be happy now that there’s no longer a oneworld Explorer award or that AAnytime awards are more expensive.

 And now depending where you fly, you may get NO free checked bags or MORE free checked luggage.
-If you have the American Airlines Citi Platinum card, American Airlines Citi Executive, or Barclays US Airways Mastercard you still get to check the same amount of free luggage as before.
+If you have the Citi AAdvantage Platinum Select card, Citi AAdvantage Executive World Elite Mastercard, or Barclaycard US Airways Mastercard you still get to check the same amount of free luggage as before.
 The same goes for American Airlines Executive Platinum members and oneworld Emerald elites.

 It can be frustrating when changes happen without advance notice.
 So it’s an important reminder to use your miles sooner rather than later!